deeputg/amm-dex/README.md

 ## Introduction
 NetSwap is an AMM decentralized exchange on Algorand blockchain.
 ## Netswap protocol
-There are three participants in Netswap - Liquidity providers(LP), Traders(users), Protocol Developers - of the DEX dApp create three different transaction types.
-The Protocol developer creates a Liquidity pool by deploying the escrow contract.
-Liquidity Providers deposite funds to the already created Liquidity pools.
-Since it is a single sided liquidity protocol, liquidity providers can deposite either one of the pool tokens.
-Traders choose and swap their token for another token from the liquidity pool.
-Each swap will be charged with a swap fee of 0.45% and protocol developer fee of 0.05%.
-The Liquidity providers can withdraw there funds from the pools using the lp tokens.
+There are three participants in Netswap - Liquidity providers(LP), Traders(users), Protocol Developers.
+The Protocol developers are responsible for maintaining and upgrading the protocol.
+They also manage the creation of new Liquidity pools in the DEX.
+Liquidity Providers deposit their funds in the Liquidity pools and in return receive a share of the trade fees generated during swapping.
+Since it is a single-sided liquidity protocol, liquidity providers can deposit either one of the pool tokens.
+At any time, they can withdraw their contribution to the pools using their LP tokens.
+Traders can swap their token for another token from the liquidity pool.
+Each swap will be charged with a swap fee and a protocol developer fee.

 ## Pre requisites